My Thoughts on AI Tools

 Howevever, if we are outsourcing the answers to our questions to AI tools, I’m not sure if we are using our unique abilities to the fullest.
 I often wonder whether we actually think about a problem anymore or simply ask a LLM to explain it.

 But more importantly for me, it spoils the idea that brought me to engineering in the first place, which is that learning can be enjoyable.
 Obviously, learning is difficult.
-I’m not going to say that I enjoyed every course and did well on them.
+I’m not going to say that I enjoyed every course and did well on each and every one of them.
 Even the courses or subjects that I really love, are difficult and challenging.

 But learning is supposed hard.
 That is what makes it worth it.
-Using AI tools takes away the difficult part of learning by spoonfeeding us a potential answer.
+Using AI tools can take away the difficult part of learning by spoonfeeding us a potential answer.
+It’s like doing practice questions with the solutions wide open.
+You feel like you know what you’re doing until you take the actual test.

-For those who do any form of music, art, or sport, you would be familar how frustrating and difficult the first few weeks, months, or possibly years could be.
+For those who do any form of music, art, sport, or any technical skill, you would be familar how frustrating and difficult the first few weeks, months, or possibly years could be.
 However, for those who consistently practiced and became good at it, you would also know how satisfying it is to actually be good at it.

 I personally don’t see studying or coding to be much different.

 Yes, AI tools can make work quicker and more efficient but at what cost?
-Isn’t struggling and trying to figure out a problem the fun part of learning?
-Is being fast really what matters at the end of the day?
-Do we really need to make everything quicker and efficient all the time as a student?
+Struggling and trying to figure out a problem can sometimes be the fun part of learning.
+Is speed really that important when we are learning new things?

-This doesn’t mean that I’m not going to use AI tools anymore.
-I don’t believe moving away from AI tools is the future.
-But at the same time, I also don’t see the future of people blindly using AI tools to make everything.
+I guess this doesn’t mean that I’m not going to use AI tools anymore.
+I don’t believe moving away from AI tools is anywhere near the future.
+We should definitely embrace that a lot is going to change in the future.
+But at the same time, the future of people blindly using AI tools without real learning looks quite grim to me.

 Enjoy Reading This Article?